 This type of air plant has fewer trichomes which give them less protection from the sun.
 This means they dry out more quickly than other varieties.
 These air plants will require watering twice a week in sunny areas, especially during the warmer seasons.

 Air Plants With Fuzzy Leaves

 If your air plant is the type that has a slightly more fuzzy type of leaf, it’s most likely they will hail from drier and sunnier climates rather than the rainforest variety.
 This kind of air plant can tolerate sunnier positions in your home.

 This fuzzy look is because they have more abundant trichomes on their leaves which are used to store water for drier periods in their native environment.

 This type will only need watering once or twice a week.

-So how is it best to water air plants if they aren’t planted in soil?
+So, you might be asking yourself how is it best to water air plants if they aren’t planted in soil?